adzaferbeg1/AuctionApp/frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+If you are missing npm-modules, run this to install them:

+### `npm install`

+Now you can try run the app again.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.